-STRUCTURE

-AUCE has five locals.
-Each local has BCGEU is divided into 4 oc- CUPE is divided into locals elected Executive members and stikes cupational components, each of which are grouped into reup its own committees, such as Strike, which is composed of locals. gions.
-Each local elects Contract, Grievance, Health and Safety The locals elect members to an executive.
-Committees.

-The Provincial Executive is composed ponent level. of 2 elected representatives from each.
-The component executives local and a full-time staff representative.

-The Provincial Convention is the highest governing authority in the Union--it meets once a year.

-represent them at the com-
+AUCE BCGEU CUPE OTEU STRUCTURE AUCE has five locals.
+Each local has elected Executive members and stikes up its own committees, such as Strike, Contract, Grievance, Health and Safety Committees.
+The Provincial Executive is composed of 2 elected representatives from each local and a full-time staff repre- sentative.
+The Provincial Convention is the highest governing authority in the Unionit meets once a year. cupational components, each of which is composed of locals.
+The locals elect members to represent them at the com- ponent level. which are grouped into re- gions.
+Each local elects an executive.

-elect a chairperson who represents the component at the Provincial level.

-The Provincial Executive is composed of the component chairpersons, table officers, elected at local level. and regional vice-presidents (elected at Convention) and Righest governing authority a general secretary (appointed is the Convention, which

-The Provincial Convention meets once every two years and is the highest governing authority.

 Provincial and National executives are elected at respective conventions.
-Regional vice-presidents are also elected at Convention.

-Bargaining committees. stewards, officers are

-by the Provincial Executive). meets once every two years.

-CTEU is divided into 2 locals in B.C.
-Each local has many bargaining units, elects an Executive, strike contract. education committees.
+Regional vice-presidents are also elected at Con- vention.
+Bargaining committees, stewards, officers are elected at local level.
+Highest governing authority is the Convention, which meets once every two years.
+OTEU is divided into 2 locals in B.C.
+Each local has many bargaining units, elects an Executive, strike contract, education committees.
 Nationally, there is a Canadian Executive Council composed of a Canadian Director (elected at the international convention by Canadian vice-presidents.
 The Canadian Executive Council meets five times a year.
 HOW CAN WE JOIN?

-BCGEU stated that they were open to negotiate with us the to accompdate our present terms of affiliation, working structure and membership. to accomodate our present structure and membership.

-CUPE stated they would work We could set up a local "provincial in character" with a provincial executive and sub-locals with their own exeutives, right to negotiate contracts, etc. Or we could join local by local.
+BCGEU stated that they were open to negotiate with us the terms of affiliation, working to accomodate our present structure and membership.
+CUPE stated they would work to accomodate our present structure and membership.
+We could set up a local "provincial in character" with a provincial execu- tive and sub-locals with their own exeutives, right to negotiate contracts, etc. Or we could join local by local.
 They recommended we join as one local with 5 bargaining units.
-This would give maximum flexibility and would allow us to retain structures similar to what we already have.
-There would be one executive board for all 5 locals, and paid union personnel would be funded by the International on a per capita basis.
+This would give maximum flexi- bility and would allow us to re- tain structures similar to what we alreacy have.
+There would be one executive board for all 5 locals, and paid union person- nel would be funded by the International on a per capita basis.

+, A.